zolotarevandrew/my-learning-tracker/log.md

 https://github.com/zolotarevandrew/camunda/tree/main/CamundaTests/CamundaTests/Models/SimpleCallActivity

 **Pluses**
-- I can now call activity to separate bpmn schemes;
+- I can now use call activities to separate bpmn schemes;

 **Minuses**
 - It is hard to support different bpmns and output/input mapping should be defined;